mplewis/AppRemoteSettings/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/mplewis/AppRemoteSettings)

 1. Click the **Deploy to Heroku** button above.
 2. Give your app a name.
-Leave the settings as-is and click **Deploy for Free.**
+Leave the config variables as they are.
+Click **Deploy for Free.**
 3. [Install the Heroku Toolbelt.](https://toolbelt.heroku.com/)
 4. Create your superuser account:
    `heroku run ./manage.py createsuperuser -a YOUR_APP_NAME`